mitsuba-renderer/enoki/docs/basics.rst

 .. note::

-    Following the principle of least surprise, :cpp:func:`enoki::operator==` and :cpp:func:`enoki::operator!=` are horizontal operations that return a boolean value; vertical alternatives named :cpp:func:`eq` and :cpp:func:`neq()` are also available.
-The following pairs of operations are
+    *The special case of the equality and inequality comparison operators*: following the principle of least surprise, :cpp:func:`enoki::operator==` and :cpp:func:`enoki::operator!=` return a boolean value (i.e. they internally perform a horizontal reduction). *Vertical* comparison operators named :cpp:func:`eq` and :cpp:func:`neq()` are also available.
+The following pairs of operations are equivalent:
-    equivalent:

     .. code-block:: cpp